 There is no use for motorbike, whose parts have gone extinct in the market.
 Also, see the prices of the parts as you don’t want to go over-budget due to the costly spark plug.

-Furthermore, check the condition of the bike and calculate how much money you have to spend on it.
+Furthermore, check the and calculate how much money you have to spend on it.
 You do not want to buy a vehicle which does not leave your garage even after spending a hefty amount on it.

 Avoid vehicles with seized engines.
 Check the shift of the gears and compression.
 We recommend that you buy semi-classic for motorbike restoration.

 2. Make a List